This text is translated into Russian by google automatic human level neural machine.

-The design capacity of the new station is 320 MW (with all four hydraulic units running), the average annual output is 1,65 billion kW / h.
-This is a bit, especially against the background of larger stations; But Nizhne-Bureyskaya is needed to supply the southern part of the Far East (including the Vostochny cosmodrome and the Siberia-Siberia gas pipeline).
-In addition to generating electricity, an important function will be to Leveling of uneven discharges from the Bureyskaya HPP during the day, Which - in theory - will reduce the damage from floods in the floodplains of Bureya and Amur.
+The design capacity of the new station is 320 MW (with the operation of all four hydroelectric units), the average annual output is 1,65 billion kWh.
+This is not much, especially against the background of larger stations; but Nizhne-Bureiskaya is needed to supply the southern part of the Far East (including the Vostochny cosmodrome and the Power of Siberia gas pipeline).
+In addition to generating electricity, an important function will be Leveling of uneven discharges from the Bureyskaya HPP during the day, Which - in theory - will reduce the damage from floods in the floodplains of Bureya and Amur.
 "The waterworks will have anti-flood value, allowing to smooth the peaks of discharges from the Bureyskoye reservoir.
 After the strongest flood of 2013, the project of the station was revised - the reserve capacity of the reservoir was increased.
 Nizhne-Bureyskoe "sea" will play an important role in preventing winter flooding of settlements, which will allow us to use the regulatory capabilities of a powerful upper hydro power plant without restrictions, "- Explained today "Amurskaya Pravda".

-The erection of the trench jumpers in the bed of Bureya began in 2011 year.
-In 2012, the general construction contractor, the Russian engineering company JSC Trest Gidromontazh, was identified.
-In 2013, the builders dried the foundation pit and started laying concrete.
-In 2014, the maximum volumes of concrete were laid, in 2015 the full-scale works on the installation of hydroelectric units were launched.
-The first hydraulic unit gave a current as part of the tests of 18 April.
-And the hydraulic unit No. 3 was put on test at idling of the turbine (without inclusion in the grid) 23 July.
-The project of the station has implemented many advanced technological solutions.
-In particular, for the first time in Russia, a "wall in the ground" was used as the main anti-filtration element of the dam.
-Unlike the Soviet long-term construction, commissioned in new Russia (Bureyskaya and Boguchanskaya stations), Nizhne-Bureyskaya is a station-controller.
-It will operate in a single cascade with a more powerful Bureyskaya HPP, located upstream of Bureya (170 km from the mouth) and one of the ten most powerful hydroelectric power stations in the country.
-The stations with such a function in Russia have so far operated only two - Maina in Khakassia (the Sayano-Shushenskaya hydropower station) and Miatlinskaya in Dagestan (regulates the work of the Chirkey HPP).
+The construction of the foundation pit lintels in the Bureya riverbed began in 2011.
+In 2012, the general construction contractor was determined - the Russian engineering company Trest Gidromontazh JSC.
+In 2013, the builders drained the excavation and started laying concrete.
+In 2014, the maximum volumes of concrete were laid, in 2015, full-scale work was launched on the installation of hydraulic units.
+The first hydroelectric unit gave current as part of the tests on April 18.
+And the hydroelectric unit No. 3 was put on tests at idle speed of the turbine (without being connected to the network) on July 23rd.
+Many advanced technological solutions have been implemented in the station design.
+In particular, for the first time in Russia, a “wall in the ground” was used as the main anti-seepage element of the dam.
+Unlike the Soviet long-term construction projects that were put into operation in new Russia (Bureyskaya and Boguchanskaya stations), Nizhne-Bureyskaya is a counter-regulating station.
+It will operate in a single cascade with the more powerful Bureyskaya HPP, located upstream of the Bureya (170 km from the mouth) and one of the ten most powerful hydroelectric power plants in the country.
+Until now, only two stations with such a function have operated in Russia - Mainskaya in Khakassia (counter-regulator of the Sayano-Shushenskaya HPP) and Miatlinskaya in Dagestan (regulating the operation of the Chirkeiskaya HPP).

 BURE ECOLOGICAL COMPROMISE